Interpretations of quantum mechanics: Comparisons

 The most common interpretations are summarized in the table below.
 The values shown in the cells of the table are not without controversy, for the precise meanings of some of the concepts involved are unclear and, in fact, are themselves at the center of the controversy surrounding the given interpretation.
 For another table comparing interpretations of quantum theory, see reference.

 No experimental evidence exists that distinguishes among these interpretations.
-To that extent, the physical theory stands, and is consistent with itself and with reality; difficulties arise only when one attempts to "interpret" the theory.
-Nevertheless, designing experiments which would test the various interpretations is the subject of active research.
+To that extent, the physical theory stands, and is consistent with itself and with reality.
+Nevertheless, designing experiments that would test the various interpretations is the subject of active research.

 Most of these interpretations have variants.
-For example, it is difficult to get a precise definition of the Copenhagen interpretation as it was developed and argued about by many people.
+For example, it is difficult to get a precise definition of the Copenhagen interpretation as it was developed and argued by many people.

 The silent approach

 Although interpretational opinions are openly and widely discussed today, that was not always the case.
 A notable exponent of a tendency of silence was Paul Dirac who once wrote: "The interpretation of quantum mechanics has been dealt with by many authors, and I do not want to discuss it here.
 I want to deal with more fundamental things."
 This position is not uncommon among practitioners of quantum mechanics.

+Similarly Richard Feynman wrote many popularizations of quantum mechanics without ever publishing about interpretation issues like quantum measurement.

 Others, like Nico van Kampen and Willis Lamb, have openly criticized non-orthodox interpretations of quantum mechanics.